sricharan97/FitStreak/README.md

    - Wait for Gradle sync to complete

 3. **Configuration Files**
-   - `apikey.properties` - Contains Spoonacular API key (will be provided when submitted for review)
+   - `apikey.properties` - Contains Spoonacular API key (Replace the text "Replace with the api key provided" for SECRET with your api key)
-   - `app/google-services.json` - Firebase configuration (already included)
+   - `app/google-services.json` - Firebase configuration (Replace the text "Place your api key here" for current_key with your api key)
    - All necessary configurations are provided for review purposes

 4. **Build and Run**